PhD by Research in Astronomy

 If your EoI is shortlisted by the selection panel, you will be invited to start searching for a PhD supervisor.
 This normally involves discussing potential PhD projects with CAS staff.

 This is a very important stage!
-Both the student and supervisor must commit to 3-to-3.5 years of research together on a given topic.
+Both the student and supervisor must commit to 3.5 years of research together on a given topic.
 We hope all students find a supervisor but, understandably, this is not always possible.
-It is essential that the student be highly motivated to undertake the proposed project.

-Once a CAS staff member agrees to supervise your PhD studies, and you've agreed on a PhD project, you will prepare a formal application to Swinburne for PhD candidature and a scholarship.
+Once a CAS staff member agrees to supervise your PhD studies, you've agreed on a PhD project, and have passed the interview, you will prepare a formal application to Swinburne for PhD candidature and a scholarship.
 Your supervisor will provide you with a form which enables you to simultaneously apply for all PhD scholarships you are eligible for.
 Your supervisor will submit the formal application to Swinburne Research, the University's administrative body which deals with all postgraduate study, by the formal application deadline.

-Applicants are strongly advised to prepare their applications AT LEAST 1 MONTH BEFORE the formal application deadline.
-Hard copies of some documents must be certified (by the relevant authorities) and then sent by regular mail (not email) to Swinburne as part of the formal application.
-Preparing these takes time, as can their transit to Swinburne.
+Applicants are strongly advised to prepare their applications as soon as possible after finding a supervisor.
+Copies of some documents must be certified (by the relevant authorities) as part of the formal application.

 Scholarship winners are informed about 1 month after the formal application deadline.
 Students requiring a visa to study in Australia may then apply for one, taking typically 1 month (sometimes longer), and then make arrangements to travel to Melbourne to begin their PhD studies.